5yutan5/setup-poetry-env/README.md

 # setup-poetry-env

-This action allows setting up Python and Poetry, installing dependencies, and caching dependencies and Poetry installation all at once.
+This action allows to setup Python and Poetry, installing dependencies, and caching dependencies and Poetry installation all at once.
 You can simplify the troublesome poetry setup.
 Also this action wraps around